 In the course of its development, a number of vulnerabilities have been found in various implementations of OpenPGP.
 New versions have addressed these security flaws, the latest of which, EFAIL, was discovered this year.

 Is encryption safe?

 When it comes to security, nothing can be completely safe.
 If you wanted to, you could build a wall 100 feet high to protect your house.
 This would prevent most robbers from being able to get into your house, but it would also be expensive and inconvenient.
-And though it may prevent most thieves from getting in, anyone with a ladder that’s 100 feet high could still gain access if they wanted to.
+Although it may prevent most thieves from getting in, it won’t be impenetrable.
+Anyone with a ladder that’s 100 feet high could still gain access if they wanted to.

 Encryption is essentially the same.
 We could use far more complex algorithms to make our data even safer, but it would also make the process much slower and less convenient.
 The aim of security is to make an attack too costly and time-consuming to be mounted against you.
-The right defenses will depend on what you are trying to protect, how valuable it is, and how much of a target it is.
+The right defenses will depend on what you are trying to protect, how valuable it is, and how highly targeted it is.

 If you are just a regular person who wants to keep their Facebook password safe, you won’t have to go to the same lengths as the U.S. Government when they transmit military secrets.

-The most likely threat against your Facebook password would be some bored hackers, while governments have to worry about well-financed groups with nation-state backing.
-These adversaries are far more capable, which means that security must be much tighter in order to make successful attacks improbable.
+For the average person, the most likely threat against their Facebook password would be bored hackers or low-level scammers.
+In contrast, governments have to worry about highly skilled groups with nation-state backing and tremendous amounts of resources at their disposal.
+These adversaries are far more capable, which means that security must be much tighter in order to make successful attacks unlikely.